idfive/Developer-Documentation/docs/general/accessibility.md

 #### Touch and Interaction Design

-- Touch targets meet minimum size requirements (24x24 CSS pixels for WCAG 2.2)
+- Touch targets meet minimum size requirements (24x24 CSS pixels for WCAG 2.2, with exceptions for spacing or alternative interaction methods)
 - Drag-and-drop functionality includes alternative interaction methods
 - Gesture-based controls provide single-pointer alternatives
 - Motion-triggered actions can be disabled when not essential